jpenca/spinal-docs/README.md

-## Built-in Functions
+## Built-in Numeric Functions

-Spinal comes with a set of built-in functions which generate numbers that you can use for your sequencer programming adventures.
+Spinal comes with a set of built-in functions which produce numbers that you can use for your sequencer programming adventures.
 The syntax for using a function is:

 `function-name[<argument>,<argument>,<argument>,....]`